 The male’s smile was unnerving in how pleasant it made him appear.

-No one could’ve have heard them.
+No one could’ve heard them.
 The car was nearly empty.
 Even if they did, no one could figure out everything from that short sentence.

 Vidar’s foot was shaking under the table.
 Neru tapped his leg.
 At least his friend appeared unaffected otherwise.